1983 RAIDS - AUDIO DOWNLOADS

 Friday 20th May 1983

 On Friday 20th May 1983, and with the two biggest stations raided, everyone turned to support Radio Dublin as it was expected to be hit next.
 These recordings of Radio Dublin which were made in Blackpool from 1188kHz / 253m, are between 9:30am and 1:40pm.
 They feature the end of the Mike Baron breakfast show and then Chris Jackson, with Tracy Evans starting at mid-day.
 Listening to this, you can hear plenty of listener support for the proposed radio march, on the phone line.
 Also at lunchtime, the station was visited by some Nova jocks as well as staff from other stations.
-Unfortunately the recording quality is not good, especially during some of the telephone calls which were very low level, and was not helped by some adjacent channel interference from Telstar Community Radio near Dundalk who were on 1197kHz.
+Unfortunately the recording quality is not good, especially during some of the telephone calls which were very low level, and was not helped by some adjacent channel interference from the stronger Telstar Community Radio near Dundalk who were on 1197kHz.
 Boyneside Radio were one of the oldest and probably the largest station by coverage area at the time.
 Here is a promotion heard on Friday 20th May for all their transmitter powers, locations and coverage areas.

 Sunday 22nd May 1983

 After two days off the air, Radio Nova transmitters were again active on Saturday night 21st May, and programming was underway by Sunday morning, 22nd May,although the news service was still absent.
 Here are some recordings from Rado Nova, along with some other stations heard that day.
 The Southside Radio heard on that day was thought to be South County Radio under a slightly different name.
 Sandymount Community Radio was one of the local community stations which operated at festival times from various areas of Dublin during the year.
-On Radio Dublin, Captain Eamonn Cooke did an expected marathon 2 hour broadcast.
-Unfortunately we have lost our recording of this.
+On Radio Dublin, Captain Eamonn Cooke did an expected marathon broadcast.

 Monday 23rd May 1983